 North Maine Woods is a private, non-profit organization that manages public use of the private forest lands within the northwestern part of Maine.
 All of the roads in this region are private and fees are charged.
 NMW was established by the 30 or more private landowning companies to keep this region open to public use.
 Fees charged cover operations and NMW does not receive any public financial support.

-NMW also charges a camping fee of $10 per person per night for residents and $12 pp/pn for non-residents.
-NMW camping fees include Maine Sales Tax so it is easy for us to make change in remote areas.
+NMW also charges a camping fee of $12 per person per night for residents and $15 pp/pn for non-residents.
+NMW camping fees also require payment of 9% Maine Sales Tax.

 There are nearly 350 campsite locations on the private lands within the North Maine Woods region.

 NMW does not charge visitors under age 15 day use or camping fees.